mIRC-Scripters/mirckb/docs/source/commands/aline.rst

 .. code:: text

     Alias Example {
       ;open a desktop custom window (main window is a listbox, no side-listbox and with an editbox) Window -lde @Foo

       ;Add a line, line colored in yellow (8)
       Aline 8 @Foo Line A

       ;Add a line, color Dark Green (3), selected, clear old selection Aline -s 3 @Foo Line B
     }

 Compatibility
 -------------

-Added: mIRC v5.0 (21 Apr 1997)
+.. compatibility:: 5.0

 See also
 --------